elsni/linux_stuff/README.md

 - Noto Sans Symbols2 (preinstalled on linux Mint)
 - Noto Color Emoji (preinstalled on linux Mint)

-# Font Installation
+# Installation

-	./installdeps

-Installs the app and font dependencies on ubuntu/debian based systems

-# dotfiles installation
+There is an installer script which is able to install the needed dependencies and installs the dotfiles.

 	./install

+without any parameters it prints the usage.

-The install script renames old dotfiles and symlinks the ones from this package
+The install script basically installs the dependencies on ubuntu/debian based systens and renames old dotfiles and symlinks to the ones from this package.
+If you are not on a debian-based distro you need to install the deendencies yourself and invoke the installer with
+	./install -d
+to symlink the dotfiles only.